Transcendental function: Definition

+is not transcendental, but algebraic, even though it cannot be written as a finite expression involving the basic arithmetic operations.

+This definition can be extended to functions of several variables.

 History

 The transcendental functions sine and cosine were tabulated from physical measurements in antiquity, as evidenced in Greece (Hipparchus) and India (jya and koti-jya).
 In describing Ptolemy's table of chords, an equivalent to a table of sines, Olaf Pedersen wrote: